Phatthalung province: Demographics

+Of the remaining 0.3%, the following religions are: Christianity 0.2% Sikhism 0.1% Confucianism 0.02% and Hinduism 0.2%.

 Transport

 Air

 Phatthalung does not have an airport.
 The nearest airport is Trang Airport, which is 66 km from the center of Phatthalung.

 Rail

 The main station in the province is the Phatthalung Railway Station.

 Administrative divisions

 Provincial government

 Phatthalung is divided into 11 districts (amphoes).
 The districts are further divided into 65 subdistricts (tambons) and 626 villages (mubans).